Older drivers are keeping their licenses longer and driving more miles than ever before.

 There is a growing need to help older drivers sharpen their skills as well as recognize their changing abilities and adapt their driving practices appropriately.
-Insurers have partnered with state and local governments, and groups such as AARP, to create programs designed to address these needs.
+Insurers have partnered with state and local governments, and groups such as AARP and the AAA Foundation for Highway Safety to create programs designed to address these needs.

 According to the Governors Highway Safety Administration, impairments in three key areas—vision, cognition and motor function—are responsible for higher crash rates for older drivers.
 Vision declines with age; cognition, which includes memory and attention, can be impacted by medical problems such as dementia and medication side effects; and motor function suffers as flexibility declines due to diseases such as arthritis.

 © Insurance Information Institute, Inc. - ALL RIGHTS RESERVED